Philosophy & Ethics

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also utilise online resources such as the University’s Virtual Learning Environment, Moodle, and you also have the opportunity to have a one-to-one meeting with your tutor each week.

-For the Philosophy & Ethics part of your Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours each week in your second and third years.
+For the Philosophy & Ethics part of your combined honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours each week in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

 Assessment and feedback